TD Bank CD rates review

 270 days interest for terms of 25 to 36 months

 360 days interest for terms of 37 to 48 months

-- Choose the CD term you want and click Open account.
+- From the TD Bank website, choose the CD term you want and click Open account.

 - Select your country of residence.
 TD Bank will redirect you to the application form for your country.